 This analysis may require a special survey of the route in question to verify the currently available clearances, and the train may need to be operated at a reduced speed.
 In exceptional cases there may also be restrictions on trains using adjacent lines while the 'out of gauge' load is moving.
-For further information about the gauge capability of the network please refer to our website.
+For further information about the gauge capability of the network please refer to the Annual Return.

-This link also contains guidance for obtaining access to the definitive source of detailed information regarding the gauge of the network - the National Electronic Sectional Appendix - see Section 3.3.1.
+Our website also contains guidance for obtaining access to the definitive source of detailed information regarding the gauge of the network - the National Electronic Sectional Appendix - see Section 3.3.1.